 - eBay – The last resort.
 It’s worth a look, but make sure you have an expert with you before you take the plunge.
 There are lots of cheap inferior instruments out there.

-While you can buy a kit, this isn’t for the feign hearted.
-Building a hurdy gurdy instrument can be a massively rewarding experience, but will also take a lot of time.
-It probably won’t save you much money in the long run after you’ve had to acquire all the tools you need.
-If you’re adamant you want to try, try either of these two hurdy-gurdy kit makers:
+Fancy trying to make one yourself?
+Good one!
+Building a hurdy gurdy instrument can be a massively rewarding experience, but beware, it will also take a lot of time.
+It probably won’t save you much money in the long run either, after you’ve had to acquire all the tools you need.
+But if you’re adamant you want to try, check out either of these two hurdy-gurdy kit makers:

 - Renaissance Workshop Company (Spain) – Renaissance Workshop Company sell fully assembled instruments as well as kits, and are well known for making a replica 16th-century model.